rust-stuco/lectures/week11/unsafe.md

 If you get something wrong, your program now has _undefined behavior_.

-* It should go without saying that undefined behavior is bad
+* It should go without saying that undefined behavior is bad...
 * The best scenario is you get a visible error:
     * Segfaults
     * Unexpected deadlocks